tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 they provide detailed definitions and usage examples.
 With monolingual dictionaries you can learn your target language in your target language.

-Pick 3 or 4 monolingual dictionaries you like the most and import them into Yomichan.
+Pick 3 or 4 monolingual dictionaries you like the most and import them into Rikaitan.
 Don't be *that guy*, don't import all dictionaries at once.
 Japanese to Japanese definitions are longer than Japanese to English ones.
-It's easy to clutter Yomichan pop-ups with dozens of definitions.
+It's easy to clutter Rikaitan pop-ups with dozens of definitions.
-Qolibri is much better than Yomichan at handling many dictionaries at the same time.
+Qolibri is much better than Rikaitan at handling many dictionaries at the same time.

 Some people may tell you that, say, dictionary `A` has more precise and easy to read definitions than dictionary `B`.